 5. Rear Deltoids

-Now, how much they get stimulated is unsure but they do get targeted through the movement.
-The rear delts aren’t particularly known for being a targeted muscle during a deadlift but it makes sense due to the mechanics of the movement.
+The rear delts aren’t particularly known for being a targeted muscle during a deadlift, but it makes sense due to the mechanics of the movement.

 Dumbbell curls are the first exercise many people think of when it comes to developing big biceps.
-But the truth is heavy movements during back training hit the biceps muscles pretty hard and heavy.
+But the truth is heavy movements during back training hit the biceps muscles pretty hard.
 Biceps are heavily engaged during deadlifts so focus on these lifts to build the mass and strength of your bicep heads.